 La Llorona.

-This work unveils the tormented essence of a woman who, through an act of devastation, wrought the demise of her own children, becoming forever ensnared by the chains of her inexorable guilt.
-Her form, grotesquely twisted by unfathomable grief and desolation, is suspended in an eternal battle against an insatiable, all-consuming darkness.
-Her countenance, once a serene and delicate profile, has mutated into a monstrous, demonic shriek—stripped of all vestiges of humanity.
-An immense, ferocious maw rends the very fabric of existence, its ceaseless resonance echoing with the infinite agony of one eternally bound to torment.
+This work reveals the tormented essence of a woman who, through an act of destruction, caused the death of her own children and is forever trapped by the weight of her guilt.
+Her form, horribly twisted by unbearable grief and loss, is suspended in an endless struggle against a vast, consuming darkness.
+Her face, once calm and gentle, has transformed into a monstrous, demonic scream, stripped of all traces of humanity.
+A massive, violent mouth tears through existence itself, its endless echo carrying the boundless pain of one condemned to eternal torment.